kevinburke/multi-emailer/README.md

 #### Deploying to Other Platforms

+You can download and install the binary directly:

+    curl --silent --location https://github.com/kevinburke/multi-emailer/releases/download/1.0/multi-emailer-linux-amd64 > /usr/local/bin/multi-emailer && chmod 755 /usr/local/bin/multi-emailer

+Then run `/usr/local/bin/multi-emailer` in a directory with the config file and the server should start as you expect.

 You'll probably need to tweak the project to deploy to Heroku or elsewhere.
 I'd like to help make that feasible.
 Please contact me directly - kev@inburke.com - for assistance.